 Dehydration and hot weather

-The human body contains a high proportion of water, so when the temperature rises and the body tries to cool itself by sweating, dehydration can be a real concern, particularly for children.
+The human body contains a high proportion of water, so when the temperature rises and the body tries to cool itself by sweating, dehydration can occur, particularly in children.

 What is dehydration?

 Dehydration is the loss of water and salts from the body.
-We need water to maintain enough blood and other fluids to function properly, and to maintain our blood pressure.
-Along with the fluids, the body also needs electrolytes, which are salts normally found in blood, other fluids, and cells.
+We need water to maintain our blood volume and blood pressure and to ensure our body functions properly.
+Along with water, the body also needs electrolytes, which are salts normally found in blood, other fluids, and cells.

 Why do we need water?